vinodpandey/elpistechsolutions.com/content/tos.md

 1. The question papers generated are meant for personal and non-commercial use only.
 Mass distribution of these question papers in any mode is strictly prohibited.
 2. Users are not allowed to share the question papers publicly.
 However, sharing them with their students privately is part of the agreement.
 3. Users are not allowed to generate question papers with the name and logo that doesn’t belong to them.
-Any infringement charges thereupon will be liable on them only.
+Any infringement charges thereupon will be liable to them only.
-4. Any other use of materials on this website, including any commercial use, reproduction for purposes other than that noted above, modification, distribution, or republication without the prior written consent of myCBSEguide is strictly prohibited and may violate copyright or trademark laws.
+4. Any other use of materials on this website, including any commercial use, reproduction for purposes other than that noted above, modification, distribution, or republication without the prior written consent of the company is strictly prohibited and may violate copyright or trademark laws.
-5. The max limit of questions in one paper is 50 questions.
-It must be like real question paper with a mix of all type questions and the total marks should be around 100 marks (originally).
-If not so, PDF may not be generated for the solution.
-However, solutions can be seen inside the view link.
+5. The maximum limit of questions in one paper is 75 questions.
+It must be like a real question paper with a mix of all types of questions and the total marks should be around 100 marks (originally).
+If not, a PDF may not be generated automatically for the solution.
+However, you can get solutions as PDFs by clicking on the View link with the Actions button.
 6.  **You can generate a maximum 30 papers/tests per day per package**.
-For example, if you have a package of 100 papers, total question papers you can generate altogether in a day including all your teachers will be 30 papers/tests.
-Same way, if you have purchased unlimited package, you can create overall 30 question papers/tests per day per package per subject altogether including all your teachers.
+For example, if you have a package of 100 papers, the total question papers you can generate altogether in a day including all your teachers will be 30 papers/tests.

 ### Use License of Test Generator